1. Ready, Tech, Go! (without leaving your home!)

 Cancellations and refunds: Cancelled your dream holiday?
 Visit ACCC here to find the latest information on your rights with regards to cancelled travel and events.

 Financial support: As you probably heard, the Australian government announced new measures to provide support and to help workers, businesses and the community manage the financial effects of COVID-19.
 As well as the various forms of government financial support you can also apply with your bank to “take a holiday” and defer loan repayments or ask your landlord for rent relief.
-Here are the list of participating banks and their hardship support contact details.

 Spreading your money further: Managing on a reduced income can be overwhelming, so preparing a budget based on your new expected income and spending will help you take the control back!
 Find some quick wins to reduce your spending by deferring or cancelling payments that are not essential -such as subscriptions and memberships.
 Money Smart has more ideas and resources to help you reduce your spending or access financial assistance.